Nyveon/MCStructureCleaner/README.md

 - ✅ More detailed output.
 - ✅ Multiple tag input.
 (Implemented in 1.4)
 - ✅ Multithreading.
 (Thanks DemonInTheCloset!, now 2.8x faster)
 - ✅ Command line arguments.
-(Thanks DemonInTheCloset)
+(Thanks @DemonInTheCloset!)
 - ✅ Selection of world/dimensions.
 - 🔲 Allow for picking up progress where program left off.
 - 🔲 Checking disk space available.
 - ✅ Auto-removal of all non vanilla structures mode.
 (Implemented in 1.4)
 - 🔲 All dimensions at once mode
-- 🔲 Potential new project: entity tag removal mode (possible branch off into batch operation NBT editor?)
+- ✅ Checking for corrupted files (Thanks @lleheny0!)
+- ❓ 1.18 support (Included but needs mroe testing)

 # Notes:

-- I have only tested this with 1.16 worlds.
-In theory it should work with all worlds that use the anvil format though.
+- Confirmed working for world between version 1.11 and 1.17.
+1.18 Support is included, but may not be perfect (please report any issues!)
-- Feel free to message me on discord or twitter if you need help using it.
+- Feel free to message me on discord (Nyveon#9999) or twitter (Nyveon) if you need help using it.
 - Why did we make this?
 To save our own SMP world after uninstalling some mods and getting the MC-194811 error.
 We had spent a lot of time on it, and didn't want anyone else to have to lose their world to the same bug.